Herbert Wertheim School of Public Health and Human Longevity Science

 -

-Investigator criteria: Applications will have a minimum of two investigators: an Emerging Investigator with a faculty appointment but no prior or current R01 or equivalent funding, and a Senior Research Partner, who is an established investigator with independent NIH funding at or above the R01 level.
+Investigator criteria: Applications will have a minimum of two investigators: an early stage investigator with a faculty appointment but no prior or current R01 or equivalent funding, and a senior research partner who is an established investigator with independent NIH funding at or above the R01 level.
 One investigator must be affiliated with the HWSPH, and the other, a member of SD CFAR.
 Either investigator may submit the application.
+Projects that feature an investigator who has not been awarded HIV research funding at the time of LOI submission will present a stronger application.

 -